withastro/docs/src/pages/en/guides/fonts.md

     ---
     ```

 4. Use the `font-family` as shown on that font’s Fontsource page.
+This will work anywhere you can write CSS in your Astro project.

     ```css
     h1 {